-To collect your data, use our brief surveys, hold focus groups, and count the number of community members who participate in your summer program as a result of your targeted outreach efforts.
-Our data collection methods ensure that the project can be implemented manageably by staff and that the project will generate valuable data:
+To collect your data, use our brief survey and count the number of community members who participate in your summer program.
+Our data collection methods ensure that the project can be implemented manageably by staff and that the project will generate valuable data.

-- Surveys are easy for staff to distribute, and counting is also simple.
+Surveys are easy for staff to distribute, and counting is also simple.
 This data collection method is more like that of output measures, and CLA will collate your library’s results to help clearly show the impact of your library’s summer programs.